Frequently Asked Questions

 What time should I arrive?
 If you are new, please arrive at 9:30pm.
 If you are a returning volunteer, please arrive at 9:45pm.
 Clinic starts at 10am sharp.

 What should I wear?
-The clinic runs in the shipping/receiving room (cats) and courtyard (dogs) so please be prepared for all weather and circumstance.
+Most of the clinic is held inside but you may need to work outside so please be prepared for all weather and circumstance.
 Please dress appropriately – scrubs are allowed and encouraged.

 What should I bring?
-Stethoscope (if applicable) and labeled water bottle.
+Stethoscope (if applicable - for veterinarians) and labeled water bottle.
 Purses and bags will be kept in a secure location within the clinic.

 Do you accept pre-veterinary students as volunteers?
 YES!